Is Mammootty-Mohanlal Team's Hallo Mayavi On Cards?

 Mayavi (2007)

 Mayavi, directed by Shafi marked his second association with Mammootty, the earlier one being Thommanum Makkalum.
-Mammootty played the role of a character named Mahi, a convict, who comes to the place of his jail inmate for a purpose.
+In Mayavi, Mammootty played the role of a character named Mahi, a convict, who comes to the place of his jail inmate for a purpose.

 Mammootty's First Film With Rafi-Mecartin